apple/foundationdb/documentation/sphinx/source/index.rst

 FoundationDB is a robust choice for a broad range of use cases:

-**Developers can store all types of data.** FoundationDB is multi-model, meaning you can store many types data in a single database.
+**Developers can store all types of data.** FoundationDB is multi-model, meaning you can store many types of data in a single database.
 All data is safely stored, distributed, and replicated in FoundationDB.

 **Administrators easily scale and handle hardware failures.** FoundationDB is easy to install, grow, and manage.
 It has a distributed architecture that gracefully scales out and handles faults while acting like a single ACID database.